 What does Claude Fable 5 score on SWE-bench Pro?

 80.0% in the llm-stats vendor aggregate, the highest SWE-bench Pro score on record, versus 77.8% for Mythos Preview and 69.2% for Opus 4.8.
 Scale's standardized leaderboard has no Fable 5 entry.
-Fable 5 and Mythos 5 are currently suspended: a June 12, 2026 U.S. export-control directive forced Anthropic to disable them for all customers globally, so neither is a usable model today (see note above).
+Fable 5 is generally available again: the June 12, 2026 export-control order was lifted on June 30 and Anthropic restored the model globally on July 1, 2026 at $10/M input and $50/M output, 1M context.
+Mythos 5 and Mythos Preview stay invitation-only under Project Glasswing.

 What does Claude Opus 4.8 score on SWE-bench Pro?